IBM/ibm-generative-ai/EXTENSIONS.md

 # IBM Generative AI Extensions Guide
-Inner and open-source contributors are welcome to extend IBM Gen AI functionality via extensions that must keep the IBM Gen AI package as a dependency.
+Open-source contributors are welcome to extend IBM Gen AI functionality via extensions that must keep the IBM Gen AI package as a dependency.
 This document explains what extensions are, the types of extensions that exist, and how to create them.

 # Table of Contents
 - [About the core package](#ibm-generative-ai-core-package)